 Trying to avoid injuries and protecting skin in cold or dry weather may help some people to avoid a psoriasis flare.

 Quitting smoking and reducing alcohol intake will have a positive impact on a person's health, as well as potentially reducing their psoriasis symptoms.
 Reducing stress where possible may also help reduce symptoms.

 Although diet may reduce symptoms for some people, there is no clear link between certain foods and psoriasis.
 Even if making dietary changes has a positive impact, it is still important to seek treatment for psoriasis symptoms.

 A person who has recently had a diagnosis of psoriasis may be unsure of their individual triggers.
 Keeping a note of any flares, and trying to spot a pattern of the triggers can help.

 Once a person knows what their flare triggers are, it becomes easier for them to avoid these, and to reduce the number of psoriasis flares they experience.

 Quickly treating a flare can help reduce symptoms and ease discomfort.
 Most people treat their psoriasis symptoms with creams applied to the skin.
-Doctors may treat severe psoriasis with UV therapy or oral medication.
+Light therapy may also help.

 Keeping the skin moisturized can help control psoriasis flares and prevent some discomfort.
 Using warm water rather than hot water to bath or shower can help reduce skin irritation.